POACH3/Recoil-Measurement/README.md

 All data is logged to a .csv file on an SD card.

 ## Future Functionality
-- muzzle flip angle measurement via IMU (LSM6DS3)
+- muzzle flip angle measurement
-- recoil distance measurement via IMU (LSM6DS3)
 - data buffer
 - smart logging (only write data when a shot is detected)
 - low pass filtering of the load cell values